If you're working on something real — let's talk.

 They’re used in interfaces like Optimism’s RetroPGF app, Zora’s NFT portal, and many Superchain grant dashboards.

-Adopted for minting apps, NFT marketplaces, DAO frontends, and mobile dApps requiring seamless wallet UX.
+Adopted in for minting apps, NFT marketplaces, DAO frontends, and mobile dApps requiring seamless wallet UX.

 When to use it: